-This program is available to individuals and employers meeting W.I.A. eligibility guidelines.
+This program is available to individuals and employers meeting WIOA eligibility guidelines.
 Limited funding is available to enable employers to offset the cost of training a new employee for an entry-level job (such as a carpenter's helper, plumber's helper, cook, boat builder.)
-The job must be a full-time position and up to fifty percent (50%) of the trainee's wages may be reimbursed by Workforce Investment Act funds.
+The job must be a full-time position and up to fifty percent (50%) of the trainee's wages may be reimbursed by WIOA funds.

-COMMUNITY EDUCATION
+COMMUNITY EDUCATION AND ACTIVITIES

-ESCC also sometimes offers non-credit short courses for personal enrichment in subjects such as the History of the Eastern Shore, Quilting, Creative Writing, Conversational French, and Basic Russian.
-Many more courses of this type are available to be taken online at the sites discussed above.
+ESCC may occasionally offer non-credit short courses for personal enrichment in subjects such as the History of the Eastern Shore, Quilting, Creative Writing, Conversational French, and Basic Russian.
+Many more courses of this type are also available to be taken online at the sites discussed above.